NikolayKanchevski/ShaderConnect/README.md

     return out;
 }
 ```
-In this case both the iOS and macOS [MetalSL](https://developer.apple.com/metal/Metal-Shading-Language-Specification.pdf) are identical, but, just like with [GLSL](https://www.khronos.org/opengl/wiki/Core_Language_(GLSL)/)/[ESSL](https://www.khronos.org/files/opengles_shading_language.pdf), if iOS [MetalSL](https://developer.apple.com/metal/Metal-Shading-Language-Specification.pdf) lacks some feature present in the macOS version, it will be emulated with another core features where possible.
+In this case both the iOS and macOS [MetalSL](https://developer.apple.com/metal/Metal-Shading-Language-Specification.pdf) are identical, but, just like with [GLSL](https://www.khronos.org/opengl/wiki/Core_Language_(GLSL)/)/[ESSL](https://www.khronos.org/files/opengles_shading_language.pdf), if iOS [MetalSL](https://developer.apple.com/metal/Metal-Shading-Language-Specification.pdf) lacks some feature present in the macOS version, it will be emulated with another core feature where possible.
 Specifying the correct target platform also allows for better optimization.

 ### Generated [SPIR-V](www.khronos.org/spir/)